helium/HIP/0000-template.md

 - What should we measure to prove a reduction in complexity?

-- What should we measure to prove an acceptance of this by it's users?
+- What should we measure to prove an acceptance of this by its users?